A Thin Blue Line – The Difficulty of Policing

 And then you think to yourself, “Actually, I agree with what these demonstrators are protesting about.”

-As a police officer, as a member of any law enforcement agency, you are not allowed such thoughts.
+As a police officer or as a member of any law enforcement agency, you are not allowed to have such thoughts.
 You are not allowed to have such sympathies.
 You are there to enforce the law – even if you might not agree with it.

-A police officer cannot approach their commanding officer and say that they are not comfortable doing what they have been asked to do, that they would rather sit this one out.
-Whether such an action would be a disciplinary offence I don’t know; it would certainly not be career enhancing.
+A police officer cannot approach their commanding officer to say they are not comfortable doing what they have been asked to do and would rather sit this one out.
+Whether such an action would be a disciplinary offence, I don’t know; it would certainly not be career-enhancing.

 You must switch from your own identity to that of a characterless, generic, collective body.